gchq/gaffer-doc/docs/reference/properties-guide/advanced.md

 This example demonstrates how the HyperLogLogPlus sketch property from the Clearspring library can be used to maintain an estimate of the degree of a vertex.

+!!! warning
+    As of 2.1.0, we have **deprecated** the use of Clearspring's `HyperLogLogPlus` within Gaffer and recommend using Datasketches' [`HllSketch`](#hllsketch) for approximate cardinality instead.
+This is because `HllSketch` has better performance as shown in the Datasketches [documentation](https://datasketches.apache.org/docs/HLL/Hll_vs_CS_Hllpp.html).

 ??? example "Example storing an estimate of the degree of a vertex using HyperLogLogPlus"

-    Every time an edge A -> B is added to graph, we also add an Entity for A with a property of a HyperLogLogPlus containing B, and an Entity for B with a property of a HyperLogLogPlus containing A. The aggregator for the HyperLogLogPluses merges them together so that after querying for the Entity for vertex X the HyperLogLogPlus property gives us an estimate of the approximate degree.
+    Every time an Edge `A -> B` is added to graph, we also add an Entity for `A` with a property of type HyperLogLogPlus containing `B`, and an Entity for `B` with a property of type HyperLogLogPlus containing `A`.
+The aggregator for the HyperLogLogPluses merges the new data with the pre-existing cardinality, so that after querying for the Entity the HyperLogLogPlus property gives us an estimate of the degree.

     #### Elements schema
     This is our new elements schema.
-The edge has a property called 'approx_cardinality'.
+The entity type `cardinality` has a property called 'approxCardinality'.
 This will store the HyperLogLogPlus object.

     ```json
     {